BluuArc/MMSS-Server/TestCases.md

 This is a place where I keep track of the test cases used in this project.

+## Notes

+* TODO
+    * add a more uniform notification API (which includes time of notification and contents of notification)

 ---

 ## Test Case Template